Do you consistently feel your feelings?

 You don’t have to feel your feelings alone

 Over the years, many people have helped me feel my feelings, from therapists to life coaches to my ever-patient husband and friends.
-And I’ve helped my clients through these same challenges, whether it’s being with grief or pinpointing your true feelings.
-If you’d like my support with the powerful process of allowing your emotions, let’s talk.
+And I help my clients through similar challenges, whether it’s being with grief or pinpointing true feelings about a major life decision.

 PC McKenzie Ring with RISE